 I’ve visited Mount Parnitha countless times before but usually from the Athenian side.
 This time we decided to take the train to Avlona and walk to the little church of Agia Marina in the more remote part of the mountain.
 The train to Avlona leaves from the Larissa Station every two hours and the return ticket cost 6.40.
 It takes about an hour to get to Avlona with a train change in Afidnes.

-On the top of the hill there is a goat farm with a weird and slightly disturbing decorations.
+On the top of the hill, there is a goat farm with weird and slightly disturbing decorations.
 Think big teddy bears hanging from the trees, doll heads impaled on a fence and all accompanied by a strong smell of the animals.
-According to the homemade sign at the entrance the place belongs to someone called Dimitris.
+According to the homemade sign at the entrance, the place belongs to someone called Dimitris.
 Quite frankly, I’m very glad we didn’t get the chance to meet the guy.

 Agia Marina is one of the most beautiful little churches in Attiki partly carved to the rock.
-The path leads to the top of the cliff from which a narrow stone stairs descends to the balcony of the church.
-After exploring the two little rooms of the church we sat on the balcony fora a lunch enjoying the views and the surprisingly warm january sun.
+The path leads to the top of the cliff from which narrow stone stairs descend to the balcony of the church.
+After exploring the two little rooms of the church we sat on the balcony for a lunch enjoying the views and the surprisingly warm January sun.

 To get back to Avlona we climbed up the stairs from the church and took the path going to the left.
 It descends down to the valley and continues along the riverbed to the dirt road.
 It passes another Profitis Ilias Church, the Monastery Stoudhiou and joins the asphalt road at the weird farm we passed at the beginning of our hike.